 The OpenFusion Trading Service can be used stand-alone or with other OpenFusion CORBA Services' interfaces and services.

-OpenFusion Trading Service is standards based, i.e. fully compliant with recognised industry standards and specifications, and supports portability and interoperability.
+OpenFusion Trading Service is standards based, meaning that it is fully compliant with recognised industry standards and specifications, and supports portability and interoperability.